-Associate Professor of Sport Management; Faculty Athletic Representative
+Associate Professor of Sport Management, Faculty Athletic Representative, Head Volleyball Coach

 "I love teaching for MacMurray College because it is a liberal arts institution.
 Students have the opportunity to explore their passions, build their portfolio, gain real work experience, participate in multiple activities/sports while applying the knowledge they are learning from their classroom experience.
 The small class size helps to provide my ideal classroom setting to help facilitate their liberal arts learning experience."

 - Areas of interest: Ramsey enjoys attending and watching sports, especially volleyball, as she is a retired volleyball coach.
 She's also passionate about swimming and teaching swim lessons.